DanDevG/flexible-bootstrap-carousel/README.md

 ##Introducing
 This plugin makes possible showing different numbers of items in your Bootstrap carousel depending on the browser's window width.
 In fact it creates several columns in each item of a Bootstrap carousel.
 Then it is watching if the width of a browser window is changing and is adjusting number of columns in each item respectively to window's size (in this version of the plugin - from 1 through 3 columns).
+To see the plugin in action visit this [showcase](http://flexcarousel.surge.sh)

 ##Dependencies